alinaT95/CryptoTokenJavaCard/README.md

 If you have card supporting Java Card 3.0.4 (like we do) or older, you can install applet onto it.

-_Note:_ For Java Card 3.0.4 you may need exactly JDK 8 since older JDK may cause troubles during applet compilation.
+_Note:_ For Java Card 3.0.4 you may need exactly JDK 8 since more fresh JDK may cause troubles during applet compilation.
 To install applet onto card we need to compile with target = 1.5, that is not supported for older JDK.
 Older target may cause fail during applet istallation onto card.

 - In _CardInstallerAndRunner_ there is an implementation of secure applets installation flow based on Global Platform 2.1.1 specification.
 You need card supporting SCP02.
 Other SCP versions are not supported yet.